QueenBeeSC/swarm.city/README.md

 It is our mission to provide an open marketplace of services, currency tokens, and encrypted communication tools to offer direct access between buyers and sellers worldwide and in your community.

+## How it works

+Users can interact on a private and secure messaging channel (similar to twitter but with sophisticated features), exchange Swarm City Tokens (SWT), a cryptocurrency minted to exchange between users, and browse other Ethereum apps offered on the platform.

+Once a service offered in a so called hashtag gets a critical mass, there will be a full-featured and dedicated frontend developed for it, so that the best user experience can be offered.

+Swarm City also has a built in reputation system which lets you know who you can trust.
+Every user and app builds reputation over time as they transact with others on the platform.

+If you want to have a deeper look -read the [roadmap](https://press.swarm.city/unmistakably-swarm-city-9522606f88).

 ## Knowledge Base Articles